New 2024 ABMS Standards for Continuing Certification

 Once your current certification expires, you will enter on a five-year cycle.
 Learn how to check your certification expiration date in ABA GO here.

 The ABMS created the Continuing Board Education: Vision for the Future Commission (Commission), an independent advisory body, to critically examine current ABMS continuing certification standards.
-ABMS and Member Boards received feedback from the Commission that a 10-year cycle is too long to ensure diplomates are able to maintain the currency of their knowledge and skills.
+ABMS and Member Boards received feedback from the Commission that a 10-year cycle is too long given that medical practice guidelines and technical advancements are happening so rapidly.
+More frequent intervals of diplomate assessment can assure the public that board-certified physicians are maintaining the currency of their knowledge and skills.

 With the rapid growth of scientific knowledge and the advancement of technical capabilities, the need for increased ongoing engagement in learning and new knowledge development has emerged.
 When initial certification is awarded based on a comprehensive assessment process and followed up with continuing certification programs that are meaningful, engaging and relevant to their practices, both diplomates and the public benefit.

-In an effort to improve the quality of care for patients and ensure rigorous standards for physicians, we regularly implement critical evaluation of our certification process to maintain the highest standards of board certification.
+In an effort to improve the quality of care for patients and ensure rigorous standards for physicians, we regularly evaluate our certification process to maintain the highest standards for the practice of anesthesiology.

 What you need to know